 This method only works on rooted devices.
 It may not work on Android 9 Pie devices, as Google altered a few things to block “call recorders” (killing the apps background activity, for example).

-- This method requires that you are rooted with Magisk.
+- This method requires that you have rooted the device with “Magisk“.

 - Install the App Systemizer module from Magisk’s module repo, and reboot your device.